 The Priestley International Centre for Climate based at the University of Leeds brings together world-leading expertise to deliver research that underpins robust and timely solutions that address climate change and its impact on society and ecosystems.
-We are sponsoring a three-year PhD Scholarship starting from October 2020.
-The PhD will research the ‘Co-benefits of a low-carbon economy – improved air quality and reduced global warming'.
+In October 2020, we began sponsoring a three-year PhD Scholarship.
+The PhD researched the ‘Co-benefits of a low-carbon economy – improved air quality and reduced global warming'.
+With the scholarship nearing its end, we’re proud to have played a role in supporting research that’s shaping important conversations around climate and health.

 The problem